erebus9856/first-golang/README.md

 @todo Create functions to handle data input
 @todo Ensure input is of the proper type (numbers vs strings etc)
 @todo Create functions to handle calculations
+@todo Fix this README file, does not render correctly on github :(

 More to come. v0.0001